 I realized that I loved medicine as much as animals before I had kids.
 I wanted to have kids first and do vet school when they were in school.

-Did you interview any vets before starting the application process for Ross?
-If so how did you approach them?
+Did you interview any vets before starting the application process for Ross, the St. Kitts vet school?

 I spoke with the vets I worked with as well as a professor at my school who was a vet.